To be a transformative organization creating a legacy of best

 Dr. Naveen Chandra Lal

-Dr. Naveen Chandra Lal has extensive global and executive experience in mining operations, commercial and commodity trading, projects, acquisition, merger and strategic development.
-He has managed an extensive portfolio of commodities (coal, copper, iron ore, bauxite, phosphate, ceramic and drilling minerals) across multiple industries (copper, steel, aluminum, power, ceramics and oil well drilling).
-He holds a master’s degree in chemistry and a PhD from Jadavpur University, India.
-He also holds an Advanced Management Program degree from Harvard Business School, USA.
-Prior to joining PT Amman in 2016, he worked as CEO of RAK Minerals and Metals Investments FZC, United Arab Emirates, from 2008 to 2012, and later became President Director of Trimex International Indonesia from 2012 to 2016.
-He has over 25 years of international experience in the resource industries in Indonesia, China, India, Singapore, African and CIS countries.
+Dr. Naveen Chandra Lal has extensive global and executive experience for more than 26 years in mining operations, commercial and commodity trading, acquisitions, mergers, and strategic development.
+He has managed an extensive portfolio of commodities across multiple industries.
+Prior to joining AMMAN in 2016, Dr. Naveen worked as CEO of RAK Minerals and Metals Investments FZC, United Arab Emirates, from 2008 to 2012, and later became President Director of Trimex International Indonesia from 2012 to 2016.
+He holds a master’s degree in chemistry and a Ph.D. from Jadavpur University, India.
+He also has an Advanced Management Program degree from Harvard Business School.

-Irwin holds double degrees with honors in engineering and triple majors in commerce (corporate finance, investment finance and accounting) from the University of Western Australia.
-For the last 19 years, he has worked in global mining, civil earthworks and engineering sectors, holding technical, operational, commercial and managerial roles.
-He has been with AMNT since 2016, prior to and during the transfer of Batu Hijau from Newmont to AMNT.
-He played a prominent role in the operational and cultural transformation for the new national ownership under AMNT.
-Prior to joining AMNT, Irwin held senior management positions at Leighton (now Thiess) Contractors, the world’s largest mining services provider.
-In addition, he was also the engineering advisor for HKND Group on the Nicaragua Grand Canal Project – at the time, the world’s largest proposed earthworks and infrastructure project to create a shipping canal connecting the Pacific Ocean to the Caribbean Sea.
-Prior to these roles, he was the Project Director and Head of Mining for ASX-listed Hunnu Coal Limited and Banpu SET-listed energy company, which owned and operated coking coal mines in Mongolia.
-He has professional experience across multiple commodities (coal, iron ore, gold, copper and nickel) spanning Australia, Mongolia, Philippines, Indonesia and Central America.
+Irwin has worked in the global mining, civil earthworks, and engineering sectors, holding technical, operational, commercial, and managerial roles for two decades.
+He has been with AMMAN since 2016 and played a prominent role in the operational and cultural transformation for the new national ownership.
+Prior to joining AMMAN, Irwin held senior management positions at Leighton (now Thiess) Contractors.
+He was also the engineering advisor for HKND Group on the Nicaragua Grand Canal Project – at the time, the world’s largest proposed earthworks and infrastructure project.
+Prior to these roles, he was the Project Director and Head of Mining for ASX-listed Hunnu Coal Limited and SET-listed energy company Banpu, which owned and operated coking coal mines in Mongolia.
 He is a member of the Australasian Institute of Mining and Metallurgy and a qualified Competent Person for the reporting of JORC Code in the relevant field.
+Irwin holds double degrees with honors in engineering and triple majors in commerce (corporate finance, investment finance, and accounting) from the University of Western Australia.